 Communities benefit in many ways, including:

-RCP uses both social and traditional media to publicize the work of students and faculty, and stories about RCP projects frequently appear in on-campus publications and local media.
+RCP uses both social and traditional media to publicize the work of students and faculty, and stories about RCP projects frequently appear in on-campus publications and local media outlets.
+Student projects are frequently profiled on the RCP website and staff are always looking for students eager to share their experience and be featured.
 Providing RCP staff with periodic updates and photos about the progress of your project helps us promote your work to a broader audience (provide your updates here).
-In addition, RCP hosts an annual End-of-Year Celebration where students are invited to participate in a poster session about their RCP projects.
+In addition, RCP hosts an annual End-of-Year Celebration, typically in May, where students are invited to present their work at a poster session.
+Check out the Poster Hub for more information on participating.

 RCP will reimburse reasonable project-related expenses incurred by faculty or students, including travel to and from our community partner, printing, and supplies.
 Lodging, meals, computer hardware or software, and parking at the University of Minnesota are NOT eligible expenses.
 To request reimbursement, you must submit a completed and signed U of MN Reimbursement Form, as well as itemized receipts for any eligible expenses.
-Follow these instructions for submitting a reimbursement request.
+Contact RCP with questions!

-Yes!
-An RCP project is a great way to demonstrate to future employers that you have hands-on, professional experience working collaboratively with and on behalf of a community partner or client.
+YES!
+Highlighting an RCP project you worked on is a great way to demonstrate to future employers that you have hands-on, professional experience collaborating with a partner community or client.
+Students often tell us they used their RCP project in interviews for job and internships to illustrate specific skills and experience.